ec04012/cs2720-proj2/README.txt

 clean with make clean

-Student can be compiled separately with make Student SortedList can be compild separately with make SortedList
+Student can be compiled separately with make Student SortedList can be compiled separately with make SortedList